MdSamsuzzohaShayon/nodejs-email-template/README.md

  - You have an error in your SQL syntax; check the manual that corresponds  ☑️
  - Remove background color  ☑️
  - Drop down default selected value for space   ☑️
+ - Paste large text that will effect
+ - Sometimes text options doesn't appars   ☑️
+ - Right bar need to be fixed
+ - Header hyperlink is missing
+ - thinner header section
+ - Keep format when paste the text - only change font size as default
+ - Some time colums are not adding properly
  - Example site - https://stripo.email/